 cookies when he stopped at the convenient stores for gas.
 He and the

 children loved the flavor.
-The fig bar recipe is so popular that Fig
+I was not the only one that wanted to learn how to make the fig bar recipe.
+It is so popular that Fig

 Newton’s have their own national holiday on January 16 of each year.
 How